 This means creating or updating your website to align with modern customer expectations (don’t forget to add all the cleaning services you provide).

 But most importantly, you should also download as many cleaning services apps and create a profile for your business.
 That way, you will be right where your clients are.
-Apps like task rabbit, Merry Maids, or Tidy can be your best friends.
+Apps like Task Rabbit, or Tidy can be your best friends.

 Remember, the internet is a cleaning company’s best friend.

 Neglecting these tools makes your business look outdated or, even worse, illegitimate.
 Make sure your business has a robust online presence that showcases your work but also emphasizes what is unique about your company.